apache/trafficserver/doc/admin-guide/monitoring/statistics/core/http-connection.en.rst

    Counts the number of times current parent or next parent was detected

+.. ts:stat:: global proxy.process.tunnel.total_client_connections_blind_tcp integer
+   :type: counter

+   Total number of non-TLS TCP connections for tunnels where the far end is the client initiated with an HTTP request (such as a CONNECT or WebSocket request).

+.. ts:stat:: global proxy.process.tunnel.current_client_connections_blind_tcp integer
+   :type: counter

+   Current number of non-TLS TCP connections for tunnels where the far end is the client initiated with an HTTP request (such as a CONNECT or WebSocket request).

+.. ts:stat:: global proxy.process.tunnel.total_server_connections_blind_tcp integer
+   :type: counter

+   Total number of TCP connections for tunnels where the far end is the server, except for those counted by ``proxy.process.tunnel.total_server_connections_tls``

+.. ts:stat:: global proxy.process.tunnel.current_server_connections_blind_tcp integer
+   :type: counter

+   Current number of TCP connections for tunnels where the far end is the server, except for those counted by ``proxy.process.tunnel.current_server_connections_tls``

 HTTP/2
 ------

 .. ts:stat:: global proxy.process.http2.total_client_connections integer
    :type: counter